On a problem of A. Weil: Introduction

-Recall, that the {\it axis} is a closed geodesic on $S$, which is covered by the half-circle of ${\Bbb H}^*$ fixed by a hyperbolic transformation (see Appendix).
-The type (iii) lamination $\lambda\in\Lambda(X_0(N))$ will be called a {\it Legendre lamination}, if there exists a regular continued fraction $[p_0,p_1, \dots]$, such that for $k\ge 1$ the axis of hyperbolic transformation
+Recall, that an {\it axis} is a closed geodesic {\bf g} $\in S$, which is covered by a half-circle $\tilde{\hbox{\bf g}}$ $\in{\Bbb H}^*$ fixed by a hyperbolic transformation, see [Casson \& Bleiler 1988] \cite{CaB} and [Gunning 1962] \cite{Gun}.
+The lamination is called a {\it singleton}, if it consists of a unique simple closed geodesic {\bf g}; the singletons are dense in the space $\Lambda(S)$ [Canary, Epstein \& Green 1987] \cite{CEG}, Lemma 4.2.15.
+The type (iii) lamination $\lambda\in\Lambda(X_0(N))$ will be called a {\it Legendre lamination}, if there exists a regular continued fraction $[p_0,p_1, \dots]$, such that for $k\ge 1$ the axis of the hyperbolic transformation